abhijeetforprojectonly2000-ai/smartstudy/README.md

 **Important Notes:**
 - Render free tier spins down after 15 minutes of inactivity
 - First request after spin-down takes 30-50 seconds (cold start)
+- **Free tier has 512MB RAM limit** - may crash with "Out of Memory" error
-- For production, consider upgrading to a paid plan to avoid cold starts
+- For production, consider upgrading to a paid plan to avoid cold starts and memory issues
 - Render automatically sets the `PORT` environment variable

 ### Testing the Deployed Application